Self-Imagine: Effective Unimodal Reasoning with Multimodal Models using Self-Imagination

 \subsection{Generate Image from Question}

 While \vlm cannot generate images directly, they are pre-trained on large corpus of programs and thus are proficient in code generation.
 Thus, we utilize code generation capabilities of these models to create an image for the question.
-While there are several choices for choosing a representation (SVG \citep{rfc3023}, Tikz \citep{Tantau:2022}), we use HTML due to its prevalence and its ability to easily generate structured information present in the question using tables, lists, flow charts, etc.
+While there are several choices for choosing a representation (SVG \citep{rfc3023}, Tikz \citep{Tantau:2022}), we use HTML due to its prevalence and its ability to easily generate structured information from questions using tables, lists, flow charts, etc.

-\paragraph{Generate HTML from Question.} To convert natural language questions into HTML, we use a Large Multimodal Model, specifically LLaVA-1.5 \citep{liu2023improvedllava}, as our Vision Language Model (\vlm) due to its impressive performance on a wide range of reasoning tasks.
+\paragraph{Generate HTML from Question.} To convert natural language questions into HTML, we choose two Vision Language Models (\vlm): \llava\citep{liu2023improvedllava} \& \gemini\citep{geminiteam2023gemini}), due to their impressive performance on a wide range of reasoning tasks.
 Since multimodal models are not traditionally trained for HTML generation, we approach this using a few-shot prompt, interleaving natural language questions with HTML codes.
 For each natural language question $q_i$, we generate a corresponding HTML code $h_i$.
 These are paired as $\langle q_i, h_i \rangle$ to form a prompt $p = \{q_j, h_j\}_{j=1}^K$, where $K=5$ represents the number of in-context examples chosen for diversity in reasoning tasks.
 Given a new question $q_t$, we combine it with the prompt $p$ and a placeholder image $I_{d}$, and input these into the \vlm to generate the HTML $h_t$ for $q_t$ as shown in Equation \ref{eq:html_gen}.

-\paragraph{Convert HTML to Image.} After generating HTML from questions, we use the `imgkit' API to render these HTML codes into images.
+\paragraph{Convert HTML to Image.} After generating HTML from questions, we use the `imgkit' python library to render these HTML codes into images.
 To evaluate the role of images in reasoning tasks, we conduct experiments both with and without the generated images.
 We append task-specific prompts to the questions, as detailed in \autoref{tab:prompts}.
 In the image-inclusive experiments, we use the HTML-generated images alongside the concatenated prompts and questions, inputting these into the \vlm for processing.

-Here, $f$ represents the HTML renderer function, and $I_g$ represents the final generated image from the question. $y_t$ is the answer generated using the question with the prompt ($p||q_t$) and the image ($I_g$).
+Here, $f$ represents the HTML renderer, and $I_g$ represents the final generated image from the question. $y_t$ is the answer generated using the question with the prompt ($p||q_t$) and the image ($I_g$).